Gospel

 Practical ideas for group leaders to employ in connecting Scripture and daily life, with suggestions for music and environment

-- How might communities develop ways of exploring more deeply our human freedom and responsibility?
+- What methods could communities develop to explore human freedom and responsibility more deeply?
 To whom are we responsible?
 How does your community manifest that responsibility to others?